IaaS Cloud Providers

 Definition and Core Concepts

-- Storage Solutions: Scalable storage options, including block, file, and object storage.
+• Storage Solutions: Scalable storage options, including block storage, object storage, and file storage.

-- APIs and Management Tools: Interfaces for managing and automating infrastructure.
+• Management Tools: Dashboards and APIs for monitoring, configuring, and automating infrastructure.

 Key Features and Benefits